-You can't simply drop the process of fabrication without first learning how to do it well, because only when you do it well can you take it apart.
+You can't simply drop the process of fabrication without learning how to do it well first.
+Only when you do it well can you take it apart.
 It's like learning how to make knots.
-If all you do is make sloppy knots, it's hard to untie them.
-But when you get clear about the process of how you tie a knot-and you can tie some very complex ones-then you know how to take them all apart.
+If all you know how to do is make sloppy knots, it's hard to untie them.
+But when you get clear about the process of how you tie a knot-and you can tie some very complex ones-then you know how to take them apart.
 It's a similar process here.
-You know what you're doing, and then you begin to realize that, as you go through life, you're doing the same sorts of things: relating to the breath, thinking about things, evaluating them, having feelings and perceptions around things.
-And you begin to notice when you're doing it in an unskillful way, tying sloppy knots for yourself.
-You can now notice this because the well-being of concentration not only gives you a sense of nourishment on the path-so that you're not off feeding off of sensuality, ill-will, and all the other hindrances-but it also makes you more sensitive to what stress is, what a disturbance is in the mind.
+You know what you're doing, and then you begin to realize that as you go through daily life you're doing the same sorts of things-relating to the breath, thinking about things, evaluating them, having feelings and perceptions around things-and these processes shape your life.

+You begin to notice when you're doing it in an unskillful way.
+Because the well-being of concentration not only gives you a sense of nourishment on the path -so that you're not off feeding off of sensuality, ill-will, sleepiness, restlessness and anxiety, and uncertainty-you've got something good to feed on, and it's actually nourishing.
+But the fact that you've got this heightened sense of wellbeing makes you more sensitive to what stress is, what a disturbance is in the mind.

-That's the vocabulary the Buddha uses as he starts talking about the stress in concentration: disturbance.
-The principle is that if you're not a real connoisseur of pleasure when you're doing concentration, then you don't really understand stress.
-There'll be lots of subtle stresses that you actually mistake for pleasure.
+That's the vocabulary the Buddha uses as he starts talking about the stress in concentration: "disturbance."
+The principle is: If you're not a real connoisseur of pleasure when you're doing concentration, then you don't really understand stress.
+There will be lots of subtle stresses and disturbances that you actually mistake for pleasure.

 So the concentration provides a foundation not only for mindfulness and alertness but also for discernment: the discernment that sees what's going on in the mind and can begin to make better judgments about what's worth feeding on and what's not.

-As your sensitivity gets greater and greater with practice like this, that's what opens you up to the deathless dimension that's always there: the dimension that doesn't feed, the dimension that has no hunger.
-It's always there.
-It's simply that your discernment before was not precise or sensitive enough to detect it.
-Concentration is what puts your discernment in the place where it can do that.
+As your sensitivity gets greater and greater with practice like this, that opens you up to the deathless dimension that's always there: the dimension that doesn't feed, the dimension that has no hunger.
+It's always there, simply that your discernment isn't precise enough to detect it.
+And the concentration is what puts your discernment in the place where it can do that.
 Prior to that, if you try to stop feeding, you just get hungry again.
-No matter how much you may deny yourself certain pleasures, you find that if you don't have something better to feed on, you're going to go back to things that are sometimes even worse than what you fed on before.
+No matter how much you may deny yourself certain pleasures, you find that if you don't have something better you're going to go back to things sometimes that are worse.

 So insight requires the well-being of jhana, the well-being of concentration.
-And the Buddha never makes a clear distinction between insight practice and jhana practice.
+And the Buddha never makes a clear distinction between samatha and vipassana practice.
 There is no pure samatha practice or pure vipassana practice in the Buddha's teachings at all.
-You do concentration and, in the course of doing concentration, you develop insight.
-You require some insight to get the mind to settle down, and then as the mind has settled down, your insight's clearer because it's more firmly based.
+You do concentration, and in the course of concentration you develop insight.
+You require some insight to get the mind to settle down, and then as the mind has settled down, your insight's clearer.
 So the two processes go together.

-This means that there's no question about how long you do samatha before you switch over to vipassana.
-You just do concentration.
-And as you're doing it, you can't help but begin to notice things.
-In the beginning, some of the things you notice and some of your insights will be fairly random and crude, but over time they get more and more precise, and they go deeper.
+So, there's no question about how long you do samatha and then switch over to vipassana: You just do concentration.
+As you're doing it, you can't help but begin to notice things.
+In the beginning, some of the things you notice and some of your insights will be fairly random and superficial, but over time they get more and more precise, and they go deeper.